How Long Can I Get Child Support For?

 Child support orders tend to be some of the most litigated and contentious orders a court enforces.
 No matter if you are divorcing or were never but have to pay child support you may be wondering how long you will have to pay child support or how long you will be entitled to receive child support.
 This post will cover how long you may receive child support in Texas and how long you can be expected to pay child support.

 However, even though many people know what child support is they may not be aware of what they are entitled to and how the courts calculate the amount of child support a parent should pay.
 To set up a free legal consultation, call Queenan Law at (888) 522-6500.
 Our attorneys handle child support claims in the Houston and Dallas metropolitan areas, including Baytown, Sugar Land, Pearland, Arlington, Fort Worth, Irving, and more.

 Call Queenan Law or contact us online and tell us about your situation.
-With more than 20 years of legal experience among our Houston family law attorneys, we are eager to put our knowledge to work for you
+With more than 20 years of legal experience among our Dallas family law attorneys, we are eager to put our knowledge to work for you

 How Long Does Child Support Last?

 A parent has the duty to support their child while the child is considered a minor.
 The parent also has a duty to support their child while they are enrolled in an accredited school in a program leading toward a high school diploma, and until the end of the school year in which the child graduates from high school.
 Child support usually lasts until the child turns 18 and is no longer in high school.
 However, it is common that a child may still be in high school on their 18th birthday.
 To prevent child support being cut off in these cases, the Texas legislature has determined that the parent should continue to pay child support as long as the child is in high school and is progressing towards receiving their diploma.
 However, the child must graduate from high school before they reach the ages of 21.

 If the child is disabled, child support can continue even after the child turns 18.
 Payments to reduce “back” child support will continue until the debt is paid in full.